Provide alert if configured NTP server can not be contacted

 status 0x2001 (PLL,NANO),

-#5 Updated by William Grzybowski almost 2 years ago
+#5 Updated by William Grzybowski about 2 years ago

 - Project changed from TrueNAS to FreeNAS

 - Target version changed from 11.0 to 11.1

 Moving to FreeNAS since its no specific to make sure it makes into the next feature set release.